AdaiasMagdiel/hermes/README.md

 // Optional changing the 404 page
 Router::set404(function() {
     http_response_code(404);
-    echo "This is a new 404 page."
+    echo "This is a new 404 page.";
 });

 // Optional changing the 500 page
 Router::set500(function() {
     http_response_code(500);
-    echo "This is a new 500 page."
+    echo "This is a new 500 page.";
 });

 Router::execute();